 Address: Blenheim Palace, Woodstock, Oxfordshire OX20 1PP

 Getting here: By car, it is about 25 minutes from central Oxford or 1.5 to 2 hours from London.
 Free parking is available at the palace for visitors.
 By train, you’ll want to head to Oxford and then get a bus or taxi to the palace.
 Bus services from Oxford run to Blenheim Place from Oxford train station, Oxford’s Gloucester Green bus station, and Oxford Parkway.
-You can also join a group tour bus that stops at Blenheim Palace from London or Oxford.
+You can also join a group tour bus that stops at Blenheim Palace from either London or Oxford.

 Things Churchill admirers should Not Miss: Bedroom birthplace, Winston Churchill exhibition, and Temple of Diana.
 There are also a few busts of Churchill on the property, at least one was on display in the house and one was in the garden when we visited.

 2. St. Margaret’s Church

 St. Margaret’s Church is the site of several happy and significant events in Winston Churchill’s life, including his wedding.
 The church, founded in the 11th or 12th century but later rebuilt from 1486 to 1523, is located next to Westminster Abbey on Parliament Square.
 The Anglican church has a strong history of ministering to Members of both Houses of Parliament and is often called the “parish church of the House of Commons”.
 It was designated as a UNESCO World Heritage Site in 1987 along with Westminster Abbey and the Palace of Westminster.

 Other members of Churchill’s family would also get married at the church.
 Churchill’s eldest daughter, Diana, married her first husband, John Milner Bailey, here in December 1932.
 Unlike her parents’ marriage, Diana’s first marriage was not a happy one and they divorced in 1935.
 Churchill’s youngest daughter Mary Churchill would marry Christopher Soames at St. Margaret’s in February 1947.
 Their marriage was a successful one, lasting until his death in 1987.